grace-notes/website/contents/topics/holy-spirit.md

 ---
 title: "Holy Spirit"
 pdf: "holyspirit.pdf"
-description: "Holy Spirit -  The Person and work of God the Holy Spirit; the indwelling of the Spirit; the filling of the Spirit; the fruit of the Spirit."
+description: "Holy Spirit -  The Person and work of God the Holy Spirit;
+              the indwelling of the Spirit; the filling of the Spirit;
+              the fruit of the Spirit."
 template: topic.jade
 ---

-**Holy Spirit5**

 The Bible teaches that God is one God and that there are no other gods.
 The Bible also clearly distinguishes between three parts or persons of